-As at January 29, 2023, the Corporation had \$101.3 million of cash on hand and \$1,048.6 million available under its Credit Facility (as hereinafter defined), none of which was reserved to serve as a backstop for outstanding amounts under the US commercial paper program.
+As at January 28, 2024, the Corporation had \$313.9 million of cash on hand and \$1,049.0 million available under its Credit Facility (as hereinafter defined).

-The Corporation expects that its cash flows from operating activities, together with its available liquidity, will be sufficient to meet its cash requirements in Fiscal 2024, including to fund its planned growth and capital expenditures, service, refinance or repay at maturity its debt, pay its contractual obligations, repurchase common shares and make dividend payments to shareholders.
+The Corporation expects that its cash flows from operating activities, together with its available liquidity, will be sufficient to meet its projected cash requirements in Fiscal 2025, including to fund its planned growth and capital expenditures, service its debt, pay its contractual obligations, repurchase common shares and make dividend payments to shareholders.

 The Corporation's ability to pay the principal and interest on any portion of its debt, which consist mainly of Fixed Rate Notes as of the date hereof, to refinance or repay at maturity all or any portion thereof, or to generate sufficient funds to meet its future cash requirements will largely depend on its future performance, which to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory, or other factors that are beyond its control.
+As further described below, any exercise of the put right by Dollarcity's founding stockholders could also impact the foregoing and the Corporation's capital allocation strategy.
+Refer to the section entitled "Financial Risks - Liquidity" for a discussion on the risks associated with the Corporations' indebtedness and to the section entitled "Dollarcity" for additional details.